 Is your due date here but your baby isn’t?
-You may feel both disappointed and fed up if you’re still pregnant at this point, but just as many women go into labour after their due date as before, so hang on in there – you’ll soon meet your baby!
+You may feel both disappointed and fed up if you’re still pregnant at this point, but just as many women go into labour after their due date as before, so hang on in there – you’ll meet your baby soon!

 You’ll have a midwife appointment this week if this is your first baby, and another one at 41 weeks if your baby hasn’t arrived by then.
 Your midwife may offer to do a membrane sweep to see if that will get your labour started – it’s up to you whether this is something you want to have done.

 Your midwife, or doctor, will also explain your options if you don’t go into labour spontaneously by 42 weeks, when you will be considered overdue.

 Most women choose to be induced at a hospital, but you can also opt to have increased monitoring of your baby’s health instead.
 Either way, you will be able to talk through the pros and cons of each option to make the best decision for you.

 Whenever and however your baby makes an appearance, the moment you meet them for the first time will be special.

 After the birth: Life with your new baby

 The birth is the beginning of your new life together with your baby, and you’re bound to experience a range of emotions in the early days and weeks as you’re recovering and bonding with your newborn.